abingdonpta/abingdonpta/content/docs/logos/_index.md

 ## Current PTA Logo

 A PTA volunteer (Dan Burd) created the PTA logo below before April 2022, made to look like the [original logo provided by the Virginia PTA](https://www.vapta.org/images/logos/A/abingdonelem.jpg) but at a better resolution and with improved cropping.
 Dan also created the Spanish logo in March 2023, which combines the existing English logo and the Spanish section from the [National PTA's resource page](https://www.pta.org/home/run-your-pta/PTA-Branding-and-Web-Guidelines).
-(Note that "cada niño. una voz.®" is sourced from the PTA's raster file as no vector image is apparently available, and it's not clear what font tthe PTA used.)
+(Note that "cada niño. una voz.®" is sourced from the PTA's raster file as no vector image is apparently available, and it's not clear what font the PTA used.)

 | Type | SVG | PNG | Original |
 | ---- | --- | --- | -------- |